It’s true. I admit it. I love the Christmas season. And yes, I’m Jewish.

 The magical season begins for me in November when Starbucks debuts their holiday drinks.
 There’s something magical about those red holiday cups.
 I race out to get the first of many gingerbread lattes and cranberry bliss bars.
 Maybe it’s something about the anticipation of waiting an entire year for these treats that makes them extra delicious.
 I don’t know.
 But I’m always excited to see the red cups and sad when they disappear.

 And what’s the Christmas holiday special without the television holiday specials?
 As a kid (and still today), I’d look forward to How the Grinch Stole Christmas; Frosty the Snowman; and Rudolph the Red Nosed Reindeer.
-Maybe if there was a token Chanukah Peanuts special I wouldn’t be so excited for A Charlie Brown Christmas.
-But I’m not Charles Schultz; I can’t control what he wrote.
+Maybe if there was a token Hanukah Peanuts special I wouldn’t be so excited for A Charlie Brown Christmas.

 Speaking of Bryan, I’m sure he (a lapsed Catholic) finds it completely ironic that he married a Jew and now hears Christmas music in the background of his home.
-Just last week, I asked him to help me hang some little white lights in the house and he’s wondering why his Jewish wife is hanging holiday lights.
-What’s next, a tree, he wonders?!
+Just last week, I asked him to help me hang some little white lights in the house and he’s wondering why his Jewish wife is hanging holiday lights and decking the halls.

 Naturally with my love of baking, I embrace the Christmas season of baking as an excuse to bake cookies, fudge and several treats.
 Several years ago, I felt my office needed some cheer so I started our now-annual holiday cookie exchange.
 A fellow (Jewish) colleague asked me, “What’s a new Jewish girl doing coordinating a Christmas cookie exchange?”
 What, I asked her, Jews don’t like cookies?